Government Programs for Ranchers

-The Livestock Protection Program (LPP) helps prevent and mitigate impacts from wildlife to cattle and sheep.
-It also provides verification and compensation for injury, harassment or death caused by wolves or coyotes.
+The Livestock Protection Program (LPP) helps prevent and mitigate impacts from wild predators to cattle and sheep.
+It also provides verification services for suspected harassment, injury, or death caused by birds (ravens or eagles) wolves or coyotes, bears and cougars and initiates compensation claims on behalf of the impacted producer.

 The program’s goals are:

-The program aims to inspect and verify predator kills within 36 hours of discovery and to implement mitigation measures within 24-48 hours of positive verification of predation.
+The program aims to inspect and verify predator kills within 36 hours of discovery and to implement mitigation measures within 24-48 hours of positive verification of predation by wolves or coyotes.

 There are two possible methods for verifying predation: